Several monopod feet are worth considering if you are considering upgrading your monopod accessories.

 One of the useful places to get information is to read reviews and opinions of actual customers who have purchased any given camera gizmo you are investigating.

-I give my opinions based on over 45 years of handling camera equipment, but that doesn't mean I am the only one worth listening to.
+I give my opinions based on over 50 years of handling camera equipment.
+Yes, that's how old I am.
+That doesn't mean I am the only one worth listening to.
 I learn a lot by reading a ton of reviews on household items, electronics and yes digital photography equipment from Amazon's customers.

-They sell so much to such a wide variety of customers that you are bound to get some insite about any product by reading them.
+They sell so much to such a wide variety of customers that you are bound to get some insight about any product by reading them.

 Ordering from Amazon, after going there from a link on my site helps me keep this site going........and it doesn't affect your purchase at all.
 I appreciate your help.